MobileKOTH/MKOTH-Discord/README.md

 # Discord Bot for MKOTH Management
-For Mobile Koth Discord server.
+Used in Mobile Koth Discord server.